cjus/node-neo4j-presentation/presentation/teleprompt.md

 From here on out we'll simply refer to them as [nodes] and [links].

-Graphs can take on [real] world meaning, such as revealing relationships between people.
+Graphs can take on [real] world meaning, such as :revealing: the relationships between people.

 ^ For example, in this graph, Tom knows Alex but doesn't directly know Bill or even his neighbors, Susan and Jane.

 If Tom wanted to [meet] Susan, ^ he could ask Alex to introduce them.

-When lots of nodes and links exist, graphs can become quite complex, such as the web of social and business relationships found on ^ Facebook and LinkedIn.
+When lots of [nodes] and [links] exist, graphs can become quite complex, :such as: the web of [social] and [business] relationships found on ^ [Facebook] and [LinkedIn].

 > Graphs revealed.